Jimmymugendi/neural-network-for-binary-classification/README.md

-For this exercise, you will create a simple neural network example in an AWS SageMaker notebook.
-We'll use a synthetic dataset to predict whether a customer will make a purchase based on two features:
+For this project, I will create a simple neural network example in an AWS SageMaker notebook. l use a synthetic dataset to predict whether a customer will make a purchase based on two features:

 * Website visit duration
 * Number of pages visited.